hoodiecrow/ConsTcl/README.md

 }
 ```

-Thereafter, each time a user-defined procedure is called, a new `Environment` object is
-created to hold the bindings introduced by the call, and also a link to the outer environment
-(the one closed over when the procedure was defined).

-Load the Scheme base.
+Load the Scheme base to add more definitions to the global environment.

 ```
 pe {(load "schemebase.lsp")}
 ```

+Thereafter, each time a user-defined procedure is called, a new `Environment`
+object is created to hold the bindings introduced by the call, and also a link
+to the outer environment (the one closed over when the procedure was defined).

 #### Lexical scoping